This is good, homely, comfort food but, served in individual portions, it's elegant enough to serve at a supper party.

 It's also incredibly easy to make using a sheet of fresh ready-rolled puff pastry from the supermarket

-This recipe is from Delia's Christmas Easy Magazine 2003 Serves 4
+This recipe is from Delia's Christmas Easy Magazine 2003.
+Serves 4.
+See questions Lindsey has answered on this recipe at the end of the method

 First of all, you need to trim the turkey meat into even-sized pieces – roughly ½ inch (1 cm) squares.